Future Lives: Uncertainty

 In the coming decades, the changes described above may continue and intensify.
 A range of social and economic conditions could emerge, but none are inevitable.
 Failing to reflect on them could lead to policy failure.

-The following policy implications are possible in a world where the above three “game changers” are present.
+The following policy implications are possible in a world where the above 3 “game changers” are present.
 This list is not exhaustive, and policy makers are encouraged to further reflect on the challenges and opportunities listed here.

 Implications